Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Overmind

-The God-Brain commands untold numbers of [[/5.
-Mechanics/Bestiary/Aberration/Mind Flayer.md|mind flayers]], [[/5.
-Mechanics/Bestiary/Aberration/Intellect Devourer.md|intellect devourers]], and other creatures.
+The God-Brain commands untold numbers of [[5.
+Mechanics\Bestiary\Aberration\Mind Flayer.md|mind flayers]], [[5.
+Mechanics\Bestiary\Aberration\Intellect Devourer.md|intellect devourers]], and other creatures.
 Within Bluetspur, it is constantly telepathically linked with all its servants and knows anything that they know.
 The God-Brain delegates broad goals to its most effective servants, encouraging them to indulge all manner of radical experiments.

 ##### Mist Vibrations